PlutoZhang/Zowe-docs/topics/mvd-verifysystemswreqs.md

 Your system must meet the software requirements for zLUX.

 1. Confirm that your environment meets the requirements for zLUX:
-    -   z/OS Version 2.2 or later, and whatever maintenance is required by the Node.js and Java installations, and 833 MB of HFS file space for the installation.
+    -   z/OS Version 2.2 or later.
+    -   Whatever maintenance is required by the Node.js and Java installations.
+    -   833 MB of HFS file space for the installation.
     -   To verify that the most recent version of Java Version 8 is installed on z/OS, type **java -version**.
-    -   Confirm that the machine from which you plan to run zLUX runs one of the supported browsers:
+    -   Confirm that the machine from which you plan to run zLUX runs one of the following supported browsers:

         -   Chrome version 54 or later
         -   Firefox version 44 or later